unbxd/search-JS-library/README.md

 ## Basic Config

-configurations can be written in es6 and es5.
+configurations can be written in es6 and es5. assuming you have follwing elements on the page.

-below config is written in es6. please check the es5 demo [here](public/es5.html)

-## Customizations
-You can customize the UI by extending class or modifying the options. assuming you have follwing elements in the page
 ```html
     <div id="es6Root">
         <div id="unbxdTxtWrap">